Micrified/MASTI/README.md

 # Statistics
-Our domain list is from <includelink>, that contains 10,000,000 registerred domains, from different nations.
+Our domain list is from https://www.dns-oarc.net/tools/dnsperf, that contains 10,000,000 registerred domains, from different nations.
 Our initial step was to filter out 5 interesting top level domains
 * COM (4893877)
 * AU (33510)